-- They provide excellent UX delivering information and experience with the fewest steps possible.
+- PWAs provide excellent UX delivering information and experience with the fewest steps possible.
 They load really fast and work fluently.
-They can also work with a poor internet connection and even offline.
+Moreover, they can work with a poor internet connection and even offline.

-- They are easily accessible because a user doesn’t need to download them from an app store.
+- Progressive Web Apps are easily accessible because a user doesn’t need to download them from an app store.
 Updates are also simplified because again, a user doesn’t need to download the newest version of the app.
-The updated version waits for him every time he runs an app.
+An updated version waits for him every time he runs an app.

 - They can be easily added to a home screen, what seriously increases their capabilities.
-Progressive Web Apps also have the power to send push notifications to a user, to increase engagement and interaction.
+What is more, Progressive Web Apps have the power to send push notifications to a user.
+It increases engagement and interaction.

-- They look like native apps.
+- PWAs look like native apps.
 The app displays at the full screen, with no bars or buttons characteristic for the web page.

-- It has a native app-like navigation and interactions, so a user feels like he interacts with a mobile app.
+- Progressive Web Apps have a native app-like navigation and interactions.
+Therefore, a user feels like he interacts with a mobile app.

 Progressive Web Apps are user-friendly, engageable and easy to access.
 If we add low costs and the speed of development to these qualities, we get a compelling product.
 It allows, especially for startups, to get ahead of the competition and obtain a great app which enables to expand a reach fast.

 At Appstronauts we will be glad to help you to make your dream come true and create a fast and reliable Progressive Web App with a flawless user experience, which will fit your market perfectly and allow you to get ahead of the competition.